 Throughout New York, there are hundreds or thousands of healthcare positions open at any given time.
 Quite a few of these are healthcare administration jobs.
 You may want to explore many different opportunities to find those that are relevant to your work experience and education.

 Some graduates are new to healthcare and need entry-level experience before they can pursue high-level management and informatics jobs.
 If this describes you, you may be a great fit for a patient representative job.
-In New York, patient representatives claim an average annual income of $39,170 (Bureau of Labor Statistics, 2017).
-Job openings are growing quickly in this specialty, with an expected 14% swell in job openings between 2014 and 2024 (O*Net, 2017).
+In New York, patient representatives claim an average annual income of $44,260.
+Job openings in this specialty are projected to remain steady through the decade leading up to 2028.

 You may be an excellent fit for a medical informatics career if you earn a certificate in medical information and records.
 This is a growing area of opportunity, since facilities are relying more and more on technology, and they need professionals who can use this technology appropriately to protect patient information.

 Management is the long-term goal for many graduates.
 If you want to become a medical manager or administrator, this may be the ideal place to get started.
-New York medical managers bring in a mean income of $128,470 per year (BLS, 2017).
-By the year 2024, job openings for medical managers may increase 12% all over New York (O*Net, 2017).
+New York medical managers bring in a mean income of $156,140 per year.
+Over the decade leading up to 2028 job openings for medical managers are forecast to increase by 15% throughout New York.

 With healthcare administration schools in NYC and other New York cities, why not start your journey to a healthcare career today?